Required skills and qualifications

 - Ministry of Health and Long-Term Care MOHLTC (A) EMCA within 210 days of graduation

 - Must successfully complete the Base Hospital Certification Schedule one minimum within 30 days in the position

 - Must be licensed to drive an ambulance (Class F or equivalent) with a good driving record.
 Note: Successful candidates will be required to provide a current driver’s abstract prior to their start date to confirm their licence is held in good standing and that it has not been suspended or revoked under the Highway Traffic Act (HTA) or Criminal Code of Canada in the last five years.
 The City of Guelph will take into consideration the number of demerit points and/or nature of the infractions to determine if it meets our requirements.

 - Have maintained, during the two years immediately prior to the date he or she commenced employment, and have continued to maintain during his or her employment, a valid driver’s licence under the Highway Traffic Act;

-- Current CPR level C certification (must be issued within last 12 months from date of hire)
+- Current CPR level C certification (must be issued within the last 12 months from date of hire)

-- Must not have been convicted of any crime involving moral turpitude for which the person has not been pardoned (current satisfactory police/criminal record check including Vulnerable Sector Screening Search must be provided at time of hire)
+- Must not have been convicted of any crime involving moral turpitude for which the person has not been pardoned (current satisfactory police/criminal record check including Vulnerable Sector Screening Search must be provided at the time of hire)

 - Must be able to read, write and speak the English language fluently